Sri Sri Siksha Ashtakam

 TRANSLATION

-6) O my Lord, when will my eyes be decorated with tears of love flowing constantly when I chant Your holy name?
-When will my voice choke up, and when will the hairs of my body stand on end at the recitation of Your name?
+6) My dear Lord, when will My eyes be beautified by filling with tears that constantly glide down as I chant Your holy name?
+When will My voice falter and all the hairs on My body stand erect in transcendental happiness as I chant Your holy name?

 Prabhupāda: